One Editor’s Honest Comparison of UPPAbaby vs. Mockingbird Strollers

 The Mockingbird features amazing versatility with 19+ configurations and can fit up to three kids with added accessories.

-I’ve never brought mine on a plane, and if you’re going to go with one of these strollers, I recommend also investing in a travel stroller.
+I’ve never brought either the UPPAbaby Vista or Mockingbird strollers on a plane, and if you’re going to go with one of these strollers, I recommend also investing in a travel stroller.
 The Vista and the Mockingbird are best for strolling around your neighborhood or putting in your trunk for an afternoon out (though even unloading them from the car feels like a workout!).

 In my opinion, both strollers are very well made.
 I’ve found the materials to be high quality and have run into very few issues across both brands.
 I can’t speak for the comfort of my kids exactly, but they both seem equally as comfortable in each stroller.
-The Vista is a little heavier and does feel slightly more sturdy than the Mockingbird but not in a significant way.
-I would by no means say the Mockingbird does not feel sturdy; it just doesn’t feel quite as tank-like as the Vista does.
+The UPPAbaby Vista feels a little heavier and does feel slightly more sturdy than the Mockingbird but not in a significant way.
+It’s not that the Mockingbird doesn’t feel sturdy; it just doesn’t feel quite as tank-like as the Vista does.

 I will note that when you turn both strollers from a single to a double, the Vista handles it better.
 It is a bit easier to push and to navigate on hills or uneven surfaces.
 Again, there isn’t a significant difference between the two and the ease likely isn’t worth the major price difference.
 But if I’m getting nit-picky, that’s a difference between the two.